sharetribe/flex-docs/src/docs/tutorial/customize-amenities-filter/index.md

 ## Update Amenities filter

-The configuration for the default filters on search page can be found from file: _marketplace-custom-config.js_
+The configuration for the default filters on the search page can be found from file: _marketplace-custom-config.js_

 ```shell
 └── src